Find Grad Schools

 • Credit Administrator

-In 2016, there was an estimated number of 73,800 jobs in the United States for Credit Analyst.
+In the United States, there were 73,800 jobs for Credit Analyst in 2016.
 New jobs are being produced at a rate of 8.3% which is above the national average.
 The Bureau of Labor Statistics predicts 6,100 new jobs for Credit Analyst by 2026.
 Due to new job openings and attrition, there will be an average of 6,800 job openings in this field each year.

 undefined